jperasmus/stale-while-revalidate-cache/README.md

 #### revalidate

 Emitted whenever the task function is invoked.
 It will always be invoked except when the cache is considered fresh, NOT stale or expired.

+#### revalidateFailed

+Emitted whenever the revalidate function failed, whether that is synchronously when the cache is bypassed or asynchronously.

 ### Example